S3 method for class 'rma'

 res

-a data frame with the results for each subset (various heterogeneity statistics and the model coefficient(s)).
+a data frame with the results for each subset (including various heterogeneity statistics and the model coefficient(s)).

 incl